xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ### infrastructure

-There is 13 people in the two companies combined (< 50).
+There is 13 people who will potentially use itop in the two companies combined (< 50).
 The number of `CIs` will be under 50'000 & the tickets/month under 200.

-The all-in-one server will be chose with iTop & a MySQL database installed.
+The all-in-one server will be chose with iTop & a MySQL server installed.

-For a production use, looking for expandability by choosing the seperate solution could be a great choice.
+For a production use, looking for expandability by choosing the seperate solutions could be a better choice.

+Here is the network infrastructure that will be used.

 <!-- inversé sens company a & b pour disposition de
 company a à gauche sur le schéma -->